 For the spider web décor, just grab chocolate syrup and swirl it in three circles.
 Using a toothpick, spread the circles outward to create a web.
 It is best to do this after your pancake is cooked while it is fresh off the stove top and still warm so that the chocolate absorbs into the pancake.

-- 1 cup of gluten-free flour or whole wheat flour
+- 1 cup gluten-free flour

-- 1½ tsp. baking powder
+- 1 ½ teaspoons baking powder

-- 1 tsp. cinnamon
+- 1 teaspoon cinnamon

-- Pinch of nutmeg
+- ¼ teaspoon nutmeg

-- Pinch of cardamom
+- ¼ teaspoon cardamom

-- Pinch of ginger
+- ¼ teaspoon ginger